Alinapleli/Preprocessing_xray_scattering_images/README.md

 To be able to run the code, a python 3.7 installation with the dependencies of the file `requirements.txt` is required.

 ## Usage
-This Pipeline is for preprocessing of xray scattering images with somehow bad contrasts.
+This pipeline is for preprocessing of X-ray scattering images with bad contrasts.

-The target is the best possible performance of feature detection.
+Due to different experimental setups of diffraction patterns it is not possible to just find fixed parameters for classical contrast enhancement algorithms.

-Because it is not possible to use a common function to enhance the images' quality (because of hot pixel and very various contrasts), an approach with supervised learning is made.
+Here an approach with supervised learning is presented.

-In this pipeline the linear clipping is used.
+In this pipeline the linear clipping method is used.
-Therefore the images have to be labeled with the values for the lower and the upper limit.
+For training many images had to be labeled with the values for the lower and the upper limit (normalized to 0,1).

-Store it as an .h5 file (according to read_data.py).

-Load the data with

-    read_data()

-And create datasets of random patches of the experimental images (to get rid of the hot-pixel zones):

-    data_loader = PatchLoader.from_data(data, batch_size, bins=bin_size)
-With 3 different data:
-- train_loader
-- validation_loader
-- test_loader

-To load the model

-    model = SimpleModel().cuda()

-And to start the training process

-    patch_trainer = PatchTrainer(model, train_loader, validation_loader,'path_to_save_the_model',  learning_rate)
-    patch_trainer.train(num_of_epochs, num_of_plot_intervall)
+This labeld dataset is not provided, but can be simple rebuilt with own or puplic datasets of X-ray scattering images (store it as .h5 file; according to read_data.py).

+For testing the automated contrast enhancement follow the code in

+    main.py

+Please feel free to contact me in case of problems, for questions or feedback.